-Located on the west coast of Norway, visiting the city of Bergen is a must for all travelers passing through Norway.
-It has some of the most popular tourist attractions in the country, including Mount Fløyen and the Fløibanen funicular, as well as fjords and a historic fish market.
+Located on the west coast of Norway, the city of Bergen is a must-visit for all travelers in the area.
+Bergen has some of the most popular tourist attractions in the country, including Mount Fløyen and the Fløibanen funicular, as well as fjords and a historic fish market.

 What to Do

 Mount Fløyen.
 The Fløibanen funicular is one of the best-known attractions in all of Norway and for good reason.
 Fløibanen is centrally located in Bergen, just minutes away from the fish market and Bryggen wharf.

 There are many different hiking trails available that can be done in as little as an hour and a half, as well as a few places to eat and drink.

 The market was a historical center for fish trade in Norway and the architecture and cultural importance makes it well worth a stop.

 From Bergen, tours of a few hours are available, which allow you to see the stunning sites while also having time to explore the rest of Bergen.

 Wander the streets.
 As Bergen is possibly the most photogenic city in Norway, simply walking the streets to appreciate the architecture and culture of the city is a great way to spend some extra time in the afternoon.